shipyardapp/Shipyard-Documentation/docs/faqs.md

 ## How do I submit feedback or a feature request?

 We love to hear what our users would like to see out of our product.
-Feel free to reach us at any time through intercom (the chat bubble on the right) or by sending an email directly to [support@shipyardapp.com](mailto:support@shipyardapp.com)
+Feel free to reach us at any time through intercom (the chat bubble on the right) or by sending an email directly to [support@shipyardapp.com](mailto:support@shipyardapp.com).

 ## What programming languages do you support?

 We currently natively support the creation of solutions using Python 3.7, Node 14.15, and Bash.

-Bash allows us to support any language non-natively, where the right language packages just need to be manually installed by the user as an [external package](reference/packages/external-package-dependencies.md)
+Bash allows us to support any language non-natively, where the correct language packages just need to be manually installed by the user as an [external package](reference/packages/external-package-dependencies.md).

 SQL can be used natively with some Blueprints found in the [Blueprint Library](reference/blueprints/blueprint-library/blueprint-library-overview.md).